 So please read and think about how you, your friends, your family, and others you know would LIKE to have access to Public Wi-Fi.

 Customers want a fast Internet connection.
 Well, at least they want to feel like their Internet access is fast enough.
 The issue for end users is based around getting their apps to work in a timely fashion.
 For many this is a simple as providing Facebook, Twitter, and email.
-For others it is providing enough bandwidth for watching Netflix or HULU in HD quality.
+For others, it is providing enough bandwidth for watching Netflix or HULU in HD quality.

 The provider of Public Wi-Fi is totally in control of this.
-If a hotel has 200 rooms, and anticipates an average of 1.5 devices per room.
+If a hotel has 200 rooms and expects an average of 1.5 devices per room.
 Those 300 devices will use some portion of their aggregate bandwidth.
 Of course, not all at the same time.
 In the telephony world, we’ve used an Erlang function to help anticipate and plan for bandwidth requirements.
 You could also use such a technique to help your customers estimate what their site backhaul capacity needs to be.

 Find what the expected application with the greatest bandwidth need.
-Calculate the average number of devices needing that bandwidth at any one time.
+Calculate the average number of devices needing that bandwidth at any time.
 This simple technique will get you into the ballpark of what the aggregate site bandwidth will need to be.

 In one client test we were accused of having inconsistent and ‘slow’ Wi-Fi connections.
 So we faked out the customer and hooked up a laptop directly to their ISP’s Ethernet connection.
 Taking out all on-site variability, cutting out all Wi-Fi, and testing only their ISP’s connection alone.
 During the test, we made no changes at all, no movement, no configuration changes, nothing on our side of the connection changed at all.
 But the results varied from 3Mbps to 30Mbps.

 Many have learned, end-users included, to do a Speedtest.net test to gauge Internet connectivity.
 Thus getting huge variability in results.
-Many ISP’s have noticed this trend and have placed special configuration settings to give priority – even false priority – to Speedtest.net frames to speed them far beyond what would happen to ‘normal’ packets.
+Many ISP’s have noticed this trend and have placed special configuration settings to give priority–even false priority–to Speedtest.net frames to speed them far beyond what would happen to ‘normal’ packets.

 Some will complain about the added cost of faster, more capable Internet backhaul needed to provide the ‘Fast’ public expects.
 We’ll touch more on that in the next post about ‘Free’ part of public Wi-Fi.

 Some anecdotal evidence stories.
-The fastest connection I’ve ever received from a Hotel Wi-Fi was the free service provided by a very inexpensive Motel 8 in Warner Robbins Georgia.
+The fastest connection I’ve ever received from a Hotel Wi-Fi was the free service provided by a very inexpensive Motel 8 in Warner Robins Georgia.
 Easily one of the cheapest hotel’s I’ve ever experienced.
 But the Wi-Fi connection consistently gave me 100+Mbps across a variety of services I tested.
 (Even tested back to devices on my office network to take the ‘speedtest.net’ phenomena out of the picture).

-I know this one is going to cause some consternation with folks who like the seemingly easy sale of pushing Wi-Fi that “pays for itself”.
-But I again plead for you to think of how you personally like to access the Internet.
+I know this one is going to cause some consternation with folks who like the easy sale of pushing Wi-Fi that “pays for itself”.
+But I again plead for you to think of how you PERSONALLY like to access the Internet.
 I doubt any of you reading this enjoy paying for something that is normally free in other locations.

-The simple truth is Wireless LANs cost money.
+The simple truth is: Wireless LANs cost money.
 They cost money to design, install, and maintain.
-There is also the on-going cost of providing the Internet backhaul.
-Yes there are some substantial costs involved.
+There is also the ongoing cost of providing the Internet backhaul.
+Yes, there are some substantial costs involved.
 But no more so than other free public services businesses provide their customers all the time.

 • Public Restrooms